GANGANI/toporesolve/README.md

 ### 12. Mistral-7B-LoRA-Toponym-Resolution

 This model uses **mistral-7B-v0.1-hf** as a base model and builds on top of it by training it on geographic entities within texts.
-See the [HuggingFace model card] (https://huggingface.co/xukehu/Mistral-7B-LoRA-Toponym-Resolution).
+See the [HuggingFace model card](https://huggingface.co/xukehu/Mistral-7B-LoRA-Toponym-Resolution).

 Following the same steps as before:
 - Start by loading the model and saving it